anibalardid/hermes-plugin-adguard-home/README.md

 After installing, complete the initial setup at `http://127.0.0.1:3000` in your browser.

+**REMEMBER:** You should complete installation via web, if not, adguard will never works.

 ## Configuration

 The plugin connects to AdGuard Home via its REST API using environment variables.